iago-mendes/stemguy-posts/2021-01-03-evolution-of-stars.md

 ## Protostars

-Once this structure is formed, the protostar keeps collapsing and, as a consequence of the **Kelvin–Helmholtz mechanism**, increasing its temperature.
-A protostar can follow 2 paths: become a real star or a brown dwarf.
+Once this structure is formed, the protostar keeps collapsing and increasing its temperature, which is a consequence of the **Kelvin–Helmholtz mechanism** (basically, a conversion from gravitational collapse to heat).
+Then, a protostar can follow 2 paths: become a real star or a brown dwarf.

-If we were to be more technical, this object becomes a star when nuclear fusions start happening in its core.
+Being a little more technical, this object becomes a star when nuclear fusions start happening in its core.
 However, if the protostar does not achieve the required temperature from the **Kelvin–Helmholtz mechanism**, it does not start having those reactions and become a brown dwarf.

 ## Brown dwarfs